syrupwafflezz/vapor/README.md

 Download the code and move menu.dat and data.json into your game's root directory. menu.dat is Vapor's actual QC code and data.json is Vapor's scheme/resource data.
 You don't really need much else.
 ## Build
 You can execute "compile source/make.source" in FTEQW's console, otherwise, just use FTEQCC and select make.source as the source file.
+## License
+The license for Vapor is MIT.
+So go crazy with it.
+I don't particularly care.